-If you have done enough reading, you can buy a WOODLICE CONTROL PACK for treatment of the average sized home, complete with instructions.
+If you have done enough reading, you can buy a Woodlice Treatment Pack that contains everything needed for treatment of the average-sized home, complete with instructions.

-Pesticide sprays such as PRO-ACTIVE C FOR WOODLICE, are very effective in killing woodlice however, treament indoors alone will probably not control the problem totally.
+Pesticide sprays such as Pro-Active C Woodlice Killer, are very effective in killing woodlice however, treatment indoors alone will probably not control the problem totally.
 Woodlice originate from outdoors and to gain good and effective control, you will need to take action outside the home in addition to internal control measures.

 Ensure that you eliminate damp areas in your home by either heating more effectively or stopping leaking taps or water dripping through poorly fitted worktops, baths and sinks.
 Seal as many gaps as you can find with a good sealant and ensure door draught excluders are not damaged.

 Preventing woodlice from entering the house is your target result.
-Remopve vegetation from around the perimeter of the home.
+Remove vegetation from around the perimeter of the home.
 Woodlice thrive on vegetable and organic matter so removing any such matter from around the perimeter will help.
 Re-point walls if there are gaps in the pointing as woodlice are well known for living in old garden walls.
-If you are really serious, you may want to check your gutters as, debris in gutters provides good food and harbourage for the wood louse.
+If you are really serious, you may want to check your gutters as debris in gutters provides good food and harbourage for the woodlouse.

-Apply an insecticidal powder such as RENTOKIL ANT AND CRAWLING INSECT DUST to wall bases around the property, into airbricks, firstly checking that the airbrick does not lead into a cupboard or directly into the home, most airbricks lead to the subfloor area where woodlice are happy to live and are able to access your living area from there.
+Apply an insecticidal powder such as Rentokil Ant & Crawling Insect Killer to wall bases around the property, into air bricks, firstly checking that the air brick does not lead into a cupboard or directly into the home, most air bricks lead to the subfloor area where woodlice are happy to live and are able to access your living area from there.